dabreinl/sentiment-analysis-with-huggingface-transformers/README.md

 ```
 After running the pipeline you can reference the trained model in the main.py config dictionary.

-In order to then run the application you can just run docker-compose up, you should then be able to see the frontend at your localhost.
+In order to then run the application you can just run docker-compose up.
+You should now be able to see the frontend at your localhost.

 # Some suggestions for further model improvement: